Drekart/heroku-pinger/README.md

 # Heroku App Pinger
 JavaScript ping tool to keep personal free Heroku app dynos from sleeping every 30 minutes.
 For use in a web browser context.
 Built on the pingjs API, created by Jonathan Frederic.
-Released under the BSD-3-Clause license, see
+Released under the BSD-3-Clause license, see LICENSE.
-LICENSE.

 ## Usage
 Download or clone the repository and open `ping.html`.
 Input the desired Heroku app name and number of hours you'd like the pinger to run, and click `Ping`.
 Open the browser's JavaScript console to view the ping log.

 Since this code is run from the client, the browser window must be left open and your computer running for the duration of the desired ping loop.

+IMPORTANT: Heroku only allows up to [1000 dyno hours per month for free plans](https://devcenter.heroku.com/articles/free-dyno-hours).
+Take this into account when calculating the number of hours you'd like your project to be pinged, especially if you want to keep multiple projects running.
+Once the 1000 dyno hour limit is reached, all free projects will be inaccessible for the remainder of the month.

 The pingjs library uses a  [UMD header](https://github.com/umdjs/umd/blob/master/templates/returnExports.js) that allows it to be loaded as CommonJS, AMD, or a window global object.